solidjs/solid-docs-legacy/langs/en/api.md

 # Secondary Primitives

-You probably won't need them for your first app, but these useful tools to have.
+You probably won't need them for your first app, but these are useful tools to have.

 ## `createDeferred`